 You don’t need to question every unfamiliar car that drives by, but take note if one passes your house over and over.
 One with an out-of-state license plate or no plate at all could signal someone is there to watch your neighborhood, especially if the passengers park the car and don’t get out.
 Write down the license plate number (if there is one), get a description of the driver or the number of people in the car, and call the police if you’re suspicious, says Logan.
 Make sure you know these other tricks for outsmarting criminals.

 A stolen identity can be more valuable than some jewelry and cash.
 “A lot of burglars won’t enter a home,” says Stern.
 “They’ll start stealing your trash.”
 From there, they’ll rummage around for documents containing your Social Security number, birthday, and other clues for stealing your identity, along with what type of job you have or when you’ll be going on vacation.
 Shred any papers before chucking them to make it harder for crooks to put the pieces together, says Stern.
 Here are 13 more personal details your house reveals about you.

 An observant criminal will take note when there’s a pile of newspapers building up in front of your house.
 “When you’re on vacation, that’s a telltale sign you’re not there,” says Stern.
 When you’re away, ask a neighbor to pick up your papers, pamphlets, and anything else signaling no one is home, he suggests.
+You might be surprised at all the things your postal carrier knows about you.
 Check out these other 13 ways to keep your home safe when you’re away.
 Plus: Don’t forget to do these 12 things before leaving on vacation.